fbpx

 Evolve Psychology have two clinics based in Harrogate, North Yorkshire and Huddersfield, West Yorkshire.
 They offer Right To Choose assessments for ADHD and Autism (or both as a combined neurodevelopmental assessment) for children/ young people up to the age of 19 who are in education.
 They do not have a Right to choose service for adults (although they do have a private adult service for ADHD and Autism Services).
 They can accept referrals England-wide.
 They prefer face to face assessments, but might be able to offer online assessments depending on individual circumstances if the team feel it would be appropriate.

-July 2023 Update: Due to high demand, they are only able to take referrals for 0-19 year old.
+March 2024 Update: They are at 24-month waiting times.
+Due to high demand, they are only able to take referrals for 0-19 year old but do take private and Insurance referrals for adults.

 Children and Young People (Under 18 years):